Merlion Programme 2026

 A final report is to be sent to the Embassy of France in Singapore (see the contact details below) no later than three months after the end of the programme for the projects.
 French PIs are specifically requested to use the downloadable report template and attach it to their online submissions after completing the report.

-This same document must be also sent to the Singaporean partner.
-In this final report, particular attention is to be paid to the scientific publications, papers and events carried out under the project.
+This same document must also be sent to the Singaporean partner.
+In the final report, particular attention is to be paid to the scientific publications, papers and events carried out under the project.

 An annual visit to the Embassy of France in Singapore is advisable, as long as it does not incur additional costs, to briefly present the work of the team and increase the visibility of the project.

-Publications: to be validated as a scientific output, publications (articles in reviews or specialised journals and papers presented in congresses or conferences), and reports, must explicitly mention the Merlion programme and the support given by the French Ministry of Europe and Foreign Affairs (MEAE), and the Singaporean Partner.
+Publications: to be validated as a scientific output, publications (articles in reviews or specialised journals and papers presented in congresses or conferences), and reports, must explicitly mention the Merlion programme and the support given by the French Ministry of Europe and Foreign Affairs (MEAE), the French Ministry for Higher Education and Research, and the Singaporean Partner.

 Before making an enquiry, we invite you to check the Q&A section (available here in French).

-• Deadline for the submission of applications : 4 September 2023
+• Deadline for the submission of proposals: November 10th, 2025

-• Start date of the selected proposals : March 2024
+• Start date of the selected proposals: March 2026

 How to Apply

-To submit a Merlion Project or a Merlion PhD, please submit your proposal by following the link: “Candidater à un PHC
+To submit a Merlion Project, please submit your proposal by following the link: “Candidater à un PHC

 To submit a Merlion Workshop, please submit your proposal by following the link: “Candidater à un Atelier conjoint PHC